Inner Research – How to deal with problems

 Inner Research — How to deal with problems

 How to deal with problems?
-Inner research shows us the reality of the environment or the level in which we live.
+Inner inquiry shows us the reality of the environment or plane in which we live.
 Seasons alternate and follow each other, changing and bringing with them plants, animals, and even us human beings.
 We are all immersed in a river that flows without ever stopping.
 Why do we often not want to consider this reality?

 It’s unfair!

-Frequently, we almost have the impression that certain realities, with their brutal way of being, are in our way, create limits and offend us: they are there even if we don’t want them.
-Why, for example, if I have an idea, a project, a desire, do I have to wait so long to see it realized?
+Often we almost have the impression that certain realities, with their brutal way of being, are in our way, create limits and offend us: they are there even if we don’t want them to be.
+Why, for example, if I have an idea, a project, a wish, do I have to wait so long to see it realized?
 Why, if I like something, can’t I have it?

-I too, In a few years, could get older.
-And, if I’m fine with that, it’s because it’s not sure if I will live to an old age.
+I might be older in a few years.
+And, if I’m okay with that, it’s because I’m not sure if I’m going to live to an old age.

-Okay, that’s how it’s going and there’s nothing we can do about it.
+Okay, that’s the way it is and there’s nothing we can do about it.

-We have found a way out from this problem — which is beyond our control: we act without considering reality.
+We have found a way out of this problem — which is beyond our control: we act without considering reality.

 I can’t live with this sword of Damocles hanging over my head!

 We don’t want to know about inner research and don’t want to work on ourselves.
-We move to a level of non-consciousness, more superficial and are full of frantic activity, nervousness, and agitation.
+We move to a level of unconsciousness, more superficial and are full of hectic activity, nervousness, and agitation.

-If something does not please me or cause me pain or make me unhappy, I feel a victim to the difficulty.
+When something does not please me or causes me pain or makes me unhappy, I feel a victim of the difficulty.
 This results from the rational feeling, which then becomes certainty, that I am suffering injustice.
-I have to protect myself from reality!
-But how, if reality is all around us?
+I must protect myself from reality!
+But how, when reality is all around us?

-I escape into the reverie and create a bespoke reality that I like best.
+I escape into reverie and create a tailor-made reality that I like best.

 Lesson at school - Franklin D. Roosevelt Library and Museum, Public domain, via Wikimedia Commons.
 Example of inner research